iholston/lol-bot/README.md

 ## Welcome to LoL Bot
 - This is a python bot that uses the local League Client API to start games and plays them with a simple but effective game loop
-- This bot has leveled up [thousands of league accounts](https://www.playerauctions.com/lol-account/) and is still going strong
 - No pixel botting and/or image recognition makes it easy to run on any setup
 - New [GUI](https://imgur.com/a/8PlsMmi) with v2.0.0+